PetersBas/PetersBas.github.io/index.md

 - Networks, loss-functions, regularization, and software for machine learning in the geosciences [Machine learning in solid earth geoscience, hosted by Los Alamos National Laboratory in Santa Fe, 2019]

 ## Computational methods and design of deep neural networks
 Collaborators: Keegan Lensink & Eldad Haber.
-Research focusses on developing new networks that require less memory for weights and for network states while computing gradients of loss functions.
+Research focusses on developing fully reversible and invertible networks that have constant memory requirements as a function of network depth.
+This topic also includes methods for training networks in a 'factorized' form to reduce the memory required for weights.

 <img src="Figures/Video/Wnet_forward.png" width=400 align=center>
 <img src="Figures/Video/NetworkMemory3D.png" width=400 align=center>